eserlxl/vglog-filter/doc/BUILD.md

     ```sh
     ./build.sh clean
     ```

+-   **Parallel Build Issues**: If you encounter issues with parallel builds, try reducing the number of jobs:
+    ```sh
+    ./build.sh -j 1
+    ```

+-   **Sanitizer Issues**: If sanitizers cause build failures, ensure you're using a compatible compiler version and that the sanitizer libraries are properly installed.

 -   **Error Messages**: Read the error messages carefully.
 They often provide clues about what went wrong (e.g., missing headers, undefined references).